 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at www.GeisingerGold.com.
+Durable Medical Equipment (DME) & supplies services are managed and fulfilled by a Geisinger Gold Vendor.
+Members can visit the website at home.com/ghp or call 844-402-4344 to place or track their order status.

-Your provider must obtain prior authorization from our plan for certain durable medical equipment.
+Your provider must obtain prior authorization from our plan for certain DME.